zhijie-yang/about/README.md

 ### Biography

 Zhijie Yang received his Bachelor's Degree of Engineering in Computer Science and Technology from ShanghaiTech University in 2020.
-He is currently a research assistant at ShanghaiTech University, under Prof. Sören Schwertfeger's supervision.
-He will attend at Technical University of Munich to continue his Master's Degree study in Informatics in winter 2020.
+He is currently a master student studying informatics (computer science) at Technical University of Munich.

 His research interest is mainly about robot perception.